CheremGS/Repository_for_kaggle/README.md

-this repository contains solutions and analysis from kaggle
+EDA and modeling from kaggle data